26th Annual Jonathan J. King Lectureship

 Make every extra positive gesture.
 They boost morale enormously and ease the feeling of being alone.
 Thoughtless comments rankle, and are likewise magnified.

-Make physical surroundings and institutional arrangements — lighting, food, etc. — as
+Make physical surroundings and institutional arrangements — lighting, food, etc. — as pleasant as possible.

 Support efforts to speed up attempts to apply promising but unproven treatments for patients with a fatal diagnosis.